-- On Aristotle's On the Soul (in DA; authorship of the commentary on Book III is disputed): ‘John of Alexandria's school annotations from the seminars of Ammonius son of Hermeias with some of his own observations on Aristotle's On Soul’.
+- On Aristotle’s On the Soul (in DA; authorship of the commentary on Book III is disputed): ‘John of Alexandria’s school annotations from the seminars of Ammonius son of Hermeias with some of his own observations on Aristotle’s On the Soul’.

 The titles of three of Philoponus’ Aristotle courses do not mention Ammonius, and these were probably perceived as representing rather the lectures of Philoponus than those of Ammonius.
 These are: